angauber/hypertube/README.md

 ```

 ## Usage
-Firstly you need to setup your .env file with the keys listed in .env.exemple
+You need to setup your .env file with the keys listed in .env.exemple
+The oauth api keys are not mendatory.

 You can then launch the app using
 ```bash